Shubham07022003/Verilog-Testbench-Cleaner/README.md

 3. Check file syntax: Ensure your Verilog file is valid
 4. Review error messages: The tool provides informative error messages

-## 🤝 Contributing

-Contributions are welcome!
-Here's how you can help:

-### Reporting Issues

-If you find a bug or have a feature request:

-1. Check existing issues to avoid duplicates
-2. Create a new issue with:
-   - Description of the problem
-   - Steps to reproduce
-   - Expected vs. actual behavior
-   - Sample Verilog code (if applicable)

-### Contributing Code

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature-name`
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request with a clear description

 ## 📚 Code Explanation